bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 0: 00:57:08

-Yeah, so the idea is you would get a more efficient knapsack mix if you just allowed for infinite outputs, because they would get very small and then it would take more time to compute but there's the trade-off that you don't want to have lots of outputs so the simple knapsack idea here was just take regular transactions that have no special features and for every two transactions take the larger one, the one with the larger output and break down a large output into two parts where in this case the number 31 is the difference between the green and the orange brown values.
+Yeah, so the idea is you would get a more efficient knapsack mix if you just allowed for infinite outputs, because they would get very small and then it would take more time to compute, but there's the trade-off that you don't want to have lots of outputs so the simple knapsack idea here was just take regular transactions that have no special features and for every two transactions take the larger one, the one with the larger output and break down a large output into two parts where in this case the number 31 is the difference between the green and the orange brown values.
 So in this knapsack method, you only add one output for every two transactions that combine.

 Speaker 5: 00:58:08